pippinbarr/get-x-avoid-y/README.md

-# get-x-avoid-y
+# Get X Avoid Y

-Get X Avoid Y
+This is the code and process repository for the game *Get X Avoid Y*.
+See the [information page](info/) for more detail.